meechanism/meechanism/content/projects/plants/philodendren/index.md

 ## Propagate

-- Water
+- Can be done in Water
-- Take cutting below node or aerial root
+- Take cutting below node or aerial root.
+Cutting with at least 2 nodes better!
 - Better in high humidity
 - Wait for few inches root or proportionate to plant before potting in soil